 Advertisers want to see that those million views you get are worth their money.
-This means that your viewers are actually watching the videos and finishing them.
+This means that your viewers are watching the videos and finishing them.
 They also look at the comments, number of likes, and how much the content is shared across social media platforms.

 5. The YouTube Partner Program

-To even be eligible for running ads on your YouTube channel, you need to join the YouTube Partner Program.
+To be eligible for running ads on your YouTube channel, you need to join the YouTube Partner Program.

 Looking to start a career on YouTube or want your business to reach a larger audience on the platform?
-Check out my YouTube Marketing Guide.
+Check out my YouTube marketing guide.

-How to Successfully Make Money On YouTube
+How to Successfully Make Money on YouTube (Other Than Ad Revenue)

-YouTubers don’t just rely on ads to make money.
+Smart YouTubers don’t just rely on ads to make money.
 If you're looking to make some serious money on YouTube, you need to dig deeper.